Beverly sparks Wolfpack in win against Wake Forest - WHIZ News

 C.J.
 Bryce scored 11 points, and Devon Daniels and Danny Dixon had 10 points each for N.C.
 State.

+The Wolfpack scored 22 points off 15 Wake Forest turnovers, with Beverly contributing a season-high three steals.
+He stripped the ball twice inside from 7-foot Olivier Sarr in the first half.

+“Braxton was in his kill mode,” Johnson said.
+“I love it when he’s not thinking about anything and he’s playing his game.”

-Brandon Childress scored 19 points and Olivier Sarr had 14 points to lead Wake Forest (13-17, 6-14), which trailed by at least 10 points throughout the second half.
+Brandon Childress scored 19 points and Sarr had 14 points to lead Wake Forest, which trailed by at least 10 points throughout the second half.

 Jahcobi Neath added 12 points and Chaundee Brown had 10 points for the Demon Deacons.